MaxArt2501/typescriptless-types-talk/README.md

 # TypeScriptless types

-Slides for a talk about modern CSS methodology. ## slides, about 30 minutes.
+Slides for a talk about using JSDoc for your application types.
+15 slides, about 7 minutes.

-Originally conceived for the [2024 Italian CSS Day](https://2024.cssday.it/) (in Italian), Faenza, 2024-04-05.
+Originally conceived for the [2024 Italian JS Day](https://2024.jsday.it/), Verona, 2024-04-11/12.

 Built on top of [P-Slides](https://github.com/MaxArt2501/p-slides)!